syncfusion-content/xamarin-docs/Xamarin/SfCalendar/Display-Modes.md

 You can customize the border color of calendar month cell using [MonthViewSettings](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfCalendar.XForms~Syncfusion.SfCalendar.XForms.MonthViewSettings.html).

-* The border color of month cell can be customized using the [BorderColor](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfCalendar.XForms~Syncfusion.SfCalendar.XForms.MonthViewSettings~BorderColor.html) property.
+* The border color of month cell can be customized using the [BorderColor](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfCalendar.XForms~Syncfusion.SfCalendar.XForms.MonthViewSettings~BorderColor.html) property.By enabling [CellGridOptions](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfCalendar.XForms~Syncfusion.SfCalendar.XForms.MonthViewSettings~CellGridOptions.html) property which used to display the month cell lines.
 * The border color of current day can be customized using the [TodayBorderColor](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfCalendar.XForms~Syncfusion.SfCalendar.XForms.MonthViewSettings~TodayBorderColor.html) property, and it is applicable for both Fill and Circle SelectionShape.

 {% tabs %}